DiegoCantarell/FizzBuzz/README.md

 # FizzBuzz

-## Requirement 1: Refactoring the code base and adding Unit Test.
+# Requirement 1: Refactoring the code base and adding Unit Test.
 - Functionality in classes.
 - Directory structure.
 - Tests.
-## Requirement 2: Automation Testing Using GitHub Actions.
+# Requirement 2: Automation Testing Using GitHub Actions.
-## Requirement 3: Linter.
+# Requirement 3: Linter.
 - ESLinter to format the code.
-## Requirement 3: Create an API to expose the functionalities
+# Requirement 3: Create an API to expose the functionalities
-# 2 Crea un API para exponer nuestras funcionalidades

 | Endpoint | Request | Response |
 |---|---|---|